 After the procedure, patients should plan on going home and resting for the remainder of the day.
 They may experience some swelling and discomfort, but it can be easily managed with pain medication and the application of ice packs.
 Most patients can return to normal activities within a day or two.

 Patients will have regular follow-up appointments during the post-operative period to monitor healing.
 Over a period of four to six months, the implants will become fused with the jawbone in a process called osseointegration.

 Once Dr. Turner confirms that osseointegration is complete, the oral surgeon will perform a minor procedure to uncover the tops of the implants.
 The surgeon will then place an abutment device on each implant.
 Abutments connect the implant to the crown, bridge, or denture.
 After they are placed, the gums will be sutured closed in a way that will leave the abutments exposed above the gumline after the soft tissue heals.

 Once the gums have healed, Dr. Turner will take impressions of the abutments and any surrounding teeth.
 These impressions will guide fabrication of the permanent restoration.
 When the restorations are complete, he can attach them to the implants.

 The Process Starts with an Appointment

 If missing teeth are taking a toll on your quality of life, you owe it to yourself to consider dental implants.
-Although the process can span several months, it is important to understand that your dental implants can provide a lifetime of benefits.
+Although the process can span several months, it is important to understand that your dental implants can provide a lifetime of benefits, especially if proper maintenance techniques are used.
 To schedule your consultation, call us at (816) 229-1433 or send us a message online.

 Best dental experience anyone could ask for.
 It's very obvious the entire staff works together as a team and truly cares about the patients.Jackie P.